NaphatCode/Titanic/md/medium.md

 ```

 We utilize pie() to create pie chart for each categorical variable.
 Pie chart is the optimal way to illustrate proportion of data within the same variables across the sample.
+Another perk of pie() is that the parameter is very straightforward.
 The output looks like this.

+Represented in pie chart, the binary value of survival and gender of the passenger are distributed in a very similar proportion.
+This inspire us to find relationship between Survived-Sex.

+There are also other relationships worth investigating.
+Embarkation port relates to the hometown of
+the passenger.
+Survived-Embarked relationship could contain the effect of different nationality/hereditary.
+The effect is not necessary a genetic advantage/disadvantage.
+It also include
+the accessibility to the rescue during emergency, that might differ based on different nationality.
+The relationship between Pclass-Embarked-Survived is also an important relationship that could support this argument.

+The another one is Survived-Sex.
+In practical, gender of the passenger affect survival tremendously, considering that female is prioritized to be rescued first.

 ![piechart]()

-## Skew
+## Analysis for Potential Predictor

+In this section, we dissect our data further to accomplish the objective of exploratory data analysis.
+We start looking for correlation between each variable and **Survived** (Survival state).
+Our expectation is the potential survival predictor for survival.
+The finding from this section could
+be used to reasonably select an attribute in machine learning, or even feature engineering.

+Recall that there are some inspiration from prior section that now we will jump right in

+###